 Hariri Institute Research Awards

-Eligibility: Any faculty doing research that applies data-driven and/or computational approaches are eligible to submit proposals.
-In this research award program, the Institute sees itself not only as a funding source, but more importantly as a partner.
-As such, in submitting proposals, we strongly encourage principal investigators to involve the Institute early to discuss and shape proposal ideas and suggest potential collaborators.
+In this research award program, the Institute sees itself not only as a funding source, but also as a partner.
+We encourage principal investigators to involve the Institute early to discuss proposal ideas.

-Selection Criteria: The Institute prioritizes project selection based on one or more of the following criteria:
+The Institute prioritizes project selection based on the following criteria:

 - Defining a new area of research, and/or taking existing research in a new direction

-- Joint proposals from faculty in different disciplines, preferably with no prior record of collaboration
+- Proposals on novel, joint research efforts from faculty in different disciplines, preferably with no prior record of collaboration

 - The impact and likelihood of success including positioning faculty for other funding and/or significant professional growth